fjenett/ndxz-docker/README.md

-# Docker based setup to run old Indexhibit sites
+# Docker based setup to run old Indexhibit (v0.70d) sites

+You probably ended up here because you have an old Indexhibit site (version v0.70d?) that does not work anymore.

+There are some choices:
+1. Upgrade to the latest Indexhibit: https://forum.indexhibit.org/category/11/
+2. Make a static (no PHP) copy of your old site and keep it up forever
+3. Run your old site in a Docker container

+I recoomend 2. since static sites can literally run on anything nowadays, use very low resources and are super future proof.

+This project is my attempt at creating a way to easily turn your Indexhibit legacy site into static HTML / CSS / JS.

 ## Getting started